 AirVenture definitely required our crew to divide and conquer.
 To maximize our time on location, we had several cameras covering different aspects of the event simultaneously.
 We worked very closely with AirVenture staff to anticipate the schedule and put our cameras in the best possible locations to capture the excitement.

 EAA shows the finished 360 videos in Samsung Gear VR headsets on the road as part of a mobile marketing unit, an EAA branded semi truck and trailer featuring 3 VR viewing stations.
-Fans who are interested in seeing it again can download an interactive 360 video app on Android, iOS, and the Oculus Gear VR store.
-Videos in the apps contain scenes not included in the shorter tradeshow edits.
+Custom apps were built for iOS, Android, and the Oculus Store (for Gear VR).
+Videos in the apps contained scenes not included in the shorter tradeshow edits.

 The apps were built on the Liquid Cinema platform, which allows for unique control over the orientation of each new scene.
 With forced perspective, we can reorient each 360 shot on the hard cut to ensure the viewer is seeing the opening view we want them to see, without them even noticing anything has changed.

 “There are so many aspects to aviation that are not available to active aviators nonetheless the general public.
 Virtual reality and 360 video have given us the opportunity to put the viewer where they never have been before – the cockpit of an aerobatic plane, under a 30 ton water drop and in the heart of the World’s Largest Aviation Celebration!” - Tricia Rathermel, Tradeshow Marketing Manager, EAA.